janetjoywilson/janetjoywilson.github.io/_posts/2017-12-19-famous-or-infamous.md

 ![ferdinand]({{ site.url }}/images/blog/ferdinand.jpg)

-There’s a new movie coming and may I suggest, give this adorable book & toy set for any occasion!
+There’s a new animated feature in the theatres but may I suggest, giving this adorable book & toy set for any occasion!
 [THE STORY OF FERDINAND](https://en.wikipedia.org/wiki/The_Story_of_Ferdinand) by Munro Leaf with drawings by Rober Lawson is a perfect combination of story and art.
 It’s a “little lesson’  that was written during the Spanish Civil War but is as true today.
 Ferdinand is more than a symbol of peace, but an icon for the outsider and bullied.

 Did you know, the book’s first run by Viking Press in 1936 sold 14,000 copies at $1 each.
 The following year saw sales increase to 68,000 and by 1938, the book was selling at 3,000 per week.
 That year, it outsold [Gone with the Wind](https://en.wikipedia.org/wiki/Gone_with_the_Wind_(novel)) to become the number one best seller in the United States!